caleb531/automata/joss/paper.md

 retaining the same high-level API, allowing for integration of more performant features as-needed by the user base.

-Of note are some sophisticated algorithms implemented in the package for finite-state automata:
+Of note are some sophisticated and useful algorithms implemented in the package for finite-state automata:

 - An optimized version of the Hopcroft-Karp algorithm to determine whether two deterministic finite automata (DFA) are equivalent [@AlmeidaMR10].